|

 The ground is not one of the

-terrace at either side, with both ends being totally open and not
+either side, with both ends being totally open and not used for

-used for spectators.
-The Main Stand is a strange looking affair, as
+spectators.
+The Main Stand is a strange looking affair, as at some point

 meetings.